Stop DataWorks service billing

 Appendix

-1. Click Renew to go to the renewal page in the Expenses and Costs.
+1. Click Resource Renewal to go to the Resource Renewal page in the Expenses and Costs console.

-In the left-side navigation pane, click Renewals.
-On the Auto-renewal tab, find the target resource, click Disable Renewal in the Actions column, and click OK in the Disable Auto-renewal confirmation dialog box.
+In the left-side navigation pane, click Resource Renewal.
+On the Auto-Renewal tab, find the target resource and click Nonrenewal in the Actions column.
+In the Nonrenewal upon Expiration confirmation dialog, click OK.

-3. After you successfully disable renewal, you can view the item on the Nonrenewal upon Expiration tab.
+3. After auto-renewal is canceled, you can view the item on the Nonrenewal upon Expiration tab.

 Note

-To help you better manage resources, after auto-renewal is disabled, the system will still send you expiration reminders (only once).
-Non-renewal items will be identified in the reminder.
-The instance will stop upon expiration.
-You can modify this setting at any time before the instance stops.
+To help you better manage your resources, after auto-renewal is canceled, the system still sends you one expiration reminder and marks the non-renewal items in the reminder.
+The instance is stopped after it expires.
+You can modify this setting at any time before the instance is stopped.

 Welcome page redirection